Sarika is a subdistrict of Nakhon Nayok province nestled against the jungle covered mountains of Khao Yai National Park.

 It’s on highway 3049 roughly halfway between Nakhon Nayok town and the resort area of Sarika subdistrict.
 While the signs are all in Thai, it’s hard to miss it.

-Also in this area: Khun Dan Prakarn Chon Dam
+Also in Sarika is: Khun Dan Prakarn Chon Dam